-This olive oil quick bread is super easy to make, popular with health conscious folk, and not too overpowering, flavor-wise.
+Ultimately, this vegan olive oil quick bread is delicious, popular with health-conscious folks, and not too overpowering, flavor-wise.
 It pairs well with savory toppings as well as sweet ones.
-(We love it with raspberry jam, but those in our test kitchen also liked it with Nutella, butter, and even scallion cream cheese.)
+(We love it plain, but those in our test kitchen also liked it with Nutella, butter, raspberry jam, and even scallion cream cheese.)

-Best of all, this olive oil quick bread is vegan, gluten-free, and refined sugar free.
-Because the recipe calls for mineral-rich maple syrup instead of refined cane sugar, the cake has a slightly better nutrient profile that works well many sugar-restrictive diets.
+Best of all, this olive oil quick bread is vegan, gluten-free, and refined sugar-free.
+Because the recipe calls for mineral-rich maple syrup instead of refined cane sugar, the cake has a slightly better nutrient profile that works well with many sugar-restrictive diets.
 (There’s also some emerging evidence to suggest that maple syrup can underscore the efficacy of antibiotics, but that’s a story for another time.)

 - 1/2 cup extra virgin olive oil